-Radiology includes all DICOM exams with some exceptions.
-The setting for studyQueryFilter can be changed to all or one of the following specializations which are mapped to VA-specific modalities: cl_cardiology, cl_dermatology, cl_dicom, cl_dental, cl_eyecare, cl_other, and cl_radiology.
-All includes all exams regardless of their contents, though any exam without an associated Study Instance UID will automatically be excluded from the results.
-The specialization mappings are defined in DicomCategoryFilterConfiguration.config and can be updated if desired.
-The specialization mappings include: cl_cardiology filters for any cardiology related study modality, cl_dermatology filters for any dermatology related study modality, cl_dicom filters for any DICOM related study modality, cl_dental filters for any dental related study modality, cl_eyecare filters for any eyecare related study modality, cl_other filters for any other modality not included in other filters available, cl_radiology filters for any radiology related study modality. - 16.
+- 20. If desired to not have actively serviced C-MOVE timeouts, set sendKeepAlive to true inside the opening and closing sendKeepAlive tags, otherwise set false (inside <sendKeepAlive> </ sendKeepAlive> line 26).
+The default setting is false. - 21.
 If desired to not fetch certain modality images, set the entries inside the opening and closing modalityBlockList tags for different dataSources. - a.
-For each dataSource (DoD or VA), set different modality lists if necessary, by inserting DoD or VA inside the opening and closing dataSource tags (<dataSource> </dataSource> line 24), by default the value is ALL. - b.
+For each dataSource (DoD or VA), set different modality lists if necessary, by inserting DoD or VA inside the opening and closing dataSource tags (<dataSource> </dataSource> line 29), by default the value is ALL. - b.
 The modalities will be filtered at study and series levels.
 If needed, set at the image level.
-To do so, set true at the image level when needed by inserting true inside the opening and closing addImageLevelFilter tags, otherwise set false (<addImageLevelFilter> </addImageLevelFilter> line 25). - c.
-List all the modalities to be blocked for that dataSource separately using string tags inside the opening and closing modalities section (<modalities> </modalities> lines 26 and 28).
-Examples of modalities to potentially include inside the string tags include SR and PR. - 17.
+To do so, set true at the image level when needed by inserting true inside the opening and closing addImageLevelFilter tags, otherwise set false (<addImageLevelFilter> </addImageLevelFilter> line 30). - c.
+List all the modalities to be blocked for that dataSource separately using string tags inside the opening and closing modalities section (<modalities> </modalities> lines 31 and 33).
+Examples of modalities to potentially include inside the string tags include SR and PR. - 22.
 The installer automatically generates a default blacklist consisting of site codes that configured DICOM SCUs do not receive data from.
 Your local site code and the site codes of your Veterans Integrated Service Network (VISN) appear in the <siteCodeBlackList> section in the file ScpConfiguration.config located in the C:\VixConfig folder.
-If you want your site's data to be available to the configured

-DICOM SCU, ensure your local site code is not in the <siteCodeBlackList> section in the ScpConfiguration.config.
-List all the site codes to be blocked separately using string tags inside the opening and closing siteCodeBlackList section (<siteCodeBlackList > </siteCodeBlackList > - lines 31 and 38).
-Examples of site codes to include inside the string tags include the following:

-- a.
-Set a string tag to 200 to exclude DoD studies information. - b.
-Set a string to 100 to exclude Claims system information. - c.
-Set a string tag to 200CLMS to exclude 200 VHA Claims study information. - d.
+If you want your site's data to be available to the configured DICOM SCU, ensure your local site code is not in the <siteCodeBlackList> section in the ScpConfiguration.config.
+List all the site codes to be blocked separately using string tags inside the opening and closing siteCodeBlackList section (<siteCodeBlackList > </siteCodeBlackList> lines 36 and 42).
+Examples of site codes to include inside the string tags include the following: - a.
+Set a string to 100 to exclude Claims system information. - b.
+Set a string tag to 200CLMS to exclude 200 VHA Claims study information. - c.
+Set a string tag to 200CORP to exclude the Claims site. - d.
 Set a string tag to 741 to exclude Global Disability Examinations. - e.
 Set a string tag to LOCAL to signal the DICOM Service to replace it with the local site number and all of the sites in that Veterans Integrated Service Networks (VISN).